40843245/markdown-tutorial/full guide.md

 > Other poeple says: they arguing can't they do this elsewhere
 >>>>>>>>>>> gosh thanks to this keys
 > I'm attracting so much attention

++ Example 3:

+      > I'm glad you finally understand.
+      >> you're lucky.
+Midory is way too nice huh.
+      >>> it's all for to say to an unwell person.
+      >>>> it's not a big deal AE what she's got a point.

+The rendered output looks like this:

+> I'm glad you finally understand.
+>> you're lucky.
+Midory is way too nice huh.
+>>> it's all for to say to an unwell person.
+>>>> it's not a big deal AE what she's got a point.